 In summer, there is some basic overnight accommodation available, which makes it possible to view the mysterious features of this incredible landscape in the early morning light.

 There are so much more amazing places worth visiting in Iceland that it’s impossible to include them all.
-That is why you should check this amazing website Guide to Iceland and their unique accommodations.

 The country is so rich in geysers, mountains, volcanoes, geothermal hot springs, waterfalls and glaciers that you’ll want to visit the country more than once.